Werner0/fasta_doctor/README.md

 + Removes line wrapping.
 Requires `--unwrap`.

 ### Example
-The following content from a FASTA file contains a comment line, inconsistent header names and line wrapping.
+The following content from a FASTA file contains a comment line, an empty line, inconsistent header names and line wrapping.
 The [original FASTA file](/example/windows.fasta) also contains non-printable carriage returns ("\r") because it was created in a text editor in Windows.
 ```
 #Fasta
 >Clone@1 | test 1
 ACTG
 GTCA

 >Clone2
 ACTG
 G